Master of Arts (M.A.) Major in Professional Counseling (Marriage and Family Counseling Concentration Thesis Option)

 COUN 5381.
 Sandtray Therapy Methods.

-This course provides students with the philosophical basis for sandtray therapy as a therapeutic intervention for children and families, including a review of its history, applications, techniques, stages, and ethical issues.
-Didactic and experiential methods are used.
+This course examines sandtray therapy as a therapeutic modality used with children and families.
+The course addresses philosophical foundations, historical development, theoretical applications, techniques, stages, and ethical considerations associated with sandtray therapy.
+Emphasis is placed on analysis of sandtray interventions, case conceptualization, and professional documentation.
+Instruction incorporates didactic and experiential methods within structured learning contexts related to sandtray therapy practice.
 Prerequisite: COUN 5369 with a grade of "B" or better.
 Corequisite: COUN 5389 or COUN 5689 either with a grade of "B" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.